Puerto Vallarta Jalisco, Mexico Travel Guide

 Seek out smaller, independent art galleries off the central avenues for unique local art and direct interaction with artists.

-An isle in the middle of the river, with a wide array of souvenirs, crafts, clothing, and some food stalls.
+An isle in the middle along the river, with a wide array of souvenirs, crafts, clothing, and some food stalls.